rhagarty/techxchange-instanton-lab/README.md

   --security-opt seccomp=unconfined .
 ```

-> **IMPORTANT**: We need to add several Linux capabilies that are required when the checkpoint image is built.
+> **IMPORTANT**: We need to add several Linux capabilities that are required when the checkpoint image is built.

 You should see the following in the build output: